-Inner-Strength Training Tip #12: You’ll never regret being professional
+Inner-Strength Training Tip #13: You’ll never regret being professional in any situation.

 You’re at work, unassuming when a situation unfolds that really gets under your skin.
 Perhaps it’s the straw that breaks the camels back.
 And internally, you find the flames of anger are stoked.
 You might go blank.
 You might immediately want to get upset.
 You feel the injustice has been done and the air needs to be cleared.